- Education and Science»

 - History & Archaeology

 Growing up 70s was different from growing up in another generation.
-The news, the music, the movies, the fashion, the fad's and everything about this decade were unique and distinct.
-Read on to reminisce about life in the 1970s and to add your own ideas!
+The news, the music, the movies, the fashion, the fad's, and everything about this decade was unique and distinct.
+Read on to reminisce about life in the 1970's.

 Growing Up 70's Meant War, Scandal, and Oil Embargos